mavlink/mavros/test_mavros/README.md

 ------------
 Follow the instructions presented on [PX4 ROS SITL Setup][px4-sitl-wiki].

-To test the simulation environment all you have to do is launch the propper ROS launch file.
+To test the simulation environment all you have to do is launch the proper ROS launch file.
 Right now, the current available one is `iris_empty_world_offboard_ctl.launch`, which allows to test the offboard control routines of the Firmware, together with the MAVROS API.

 ### Available tests